Jewish Wedding Questions

 Q: I work with a popular wedding band.
 We have become very popular with a local Jewish wedding planner and have been asked to play the longer version of the circle dance.
 Can you assist?

-A: The circle dance is known at the Hava Nagila.
+A: The circle dance known as the Hava Nagila.
 It is a custom we see at all Jewish celebrations and especially at weddings.
 The wedding couple is in the middle and all gather in a circle adding much joy with music, dance, and cheer.
 The longer version song that builds up is called Hava Nagila Hevenu Shalom Aleichem.

 Breaking of the glass